luau-lang/luau/rfcs/syntax-safe-navigation-operator.md

 ## Alternatives

-Doing nothing is an option, as current standard if-checks already work, as well as the `and` trick in other use cases, but as shown before this can create some hard to read code, and nil values are common enough that the nil-navigation operator is welcome.
+Doing nothing is an option, as current standard if-checks already work, as well as the `and` trick in other use cases, but as shown before this can create some hard to read code, and nil values are common enough that the safe navigation operator is welcome.